utkuerkin/Security-Research-Findings/Private Audits/Hashlock Private Audits/README.md

-### This file contains some of the findings from audits done for Hashlock that have gone public with the report.
+#### This file contains some of the findings from private audits done for Hashlock that have released the report publicly.